Body building during a pandemic

+During a pandemic with difficult challenges, COVID-19 has uniquely impacted bodybuilding's culture.

 Capt.
-Johnny Dotson, (center), a social worker intern, with the Department of Social Work at William Beaumont Army Medical Center smiles after winning the Mr. America title last year.
+Johnny Dotson, a social worker intern with the Department of Social Work at William Beaumont Army Medical Center began his journey into bodybuilding nearly six years ago.

+“Initially, I did not know about competing.
+I thought bodybuilding was a hobby, and for some, it is.
+While I was familiar with Arnold Schwarzenegger, a bodybuilding legend, I only saw him as a buff movie star.
+I never knew he was an actual competitor.
+After the suggestion of a stranger, I began to research the sport.
+Bodybuilding and physique became appealing, and I immediately committed to competing.
+I began to train, and within three months, I competed and placed third in my first physique competition,” said Dotson.

 |Date Taken: